Education Research Current About VU Amsterdam NL

 21 July 2022

 Despite robots increasingly entering our work lives, we know surprisingly little about their impact on jobs.
-With this study Sergeeva will explain how our work is changing once robots are entering work settings to serve as partners of humans.
+With this study Anastasia Sergeeva will explain how our work is changing once robots are entering work settings to serve as partners of humans.
 By following over several years, how robots are developed in the lab and used “in the wild” she will reveal unexpected consequences of robots for the task, team, and role dimensions of work.
 The findings will then be fed back to engineering labs, implementors and policymakers to ensure that future generation of robots is designed to support rather than undermine our work lives.
-The study will be conducted at the KIN Centre for Digital Innovation.
+The study will be conducted at the KIN Center for Digital Innovation

 Why is it so important to learn more about robots at work?